appt-org/appt-samples/lib/README.md

 accessible for everyone.
 We try to achieve this by sharing free knowledge and open-source code.
 Appt.org is a website that empowers developers and organizations to build accessible apps for everyone.

-This repository contains all code samples and provides components to embed them on your website.

 This package contains two things:

-1. Code samples in Markdown files
+1. Code samples (in Markdown format)
+2. Loaders - A way to let the library know how to import these files in your environment.
-2. A function to query these Markdown files, based on locale, sample-id and/or platform.
+3. A retrieval function to query the code samples, based on locale, sample-id and/or platform.

 The package is responsible solely for data and does not handle any user interface (UI) elements.
 UI implementation is left to the implementing party.
 The implementing party should also configure their environment